deathsimon/SPOT_XR_StickDropDetection/README.md

 Its primary function is to detect a target stick in the video stream and trigger the gripper to close, capturing the falling stick.

-We utilize a YOLO v11m model to detect the stick's position.
-If the stick moves vertically beyond a defined threshold, it is considered to be falling.
+In this pixel-diff version, we first select the Area-of-Interest (AOI) using mouse.
+Once the mean square error (MSE) within the AOI exceeds the given threshold, a signal will be sent out for triggering the succeeding actions.

 **How to Use**

 Fill out the parameters in *config* and start the script.

+Use the mouse to drag the AOI.
+After an AOI is set, the detection process starts automatically.

 Press `q' to exit.

 After detecting a fall, the script stops the detection.
-Press `d' to restart the detection.
+Press `d' or draw a new AOI to restart the detection.

 **Dependency**